Do You Need a Visa to Visit Tonga?

 A Guide to Visitor Visas for Tonga

 With a reputation for being the “Friendly Islands”, it’s not surprising that entry into Tonga is incredibly easy.
-Nationals from around 70 countries can visit Tonga for up to one month without going through a whole visa process.
-It’s as simple and getting your passport stamped at the border!
-Admittedly, things are marginally more complicated for nationals whose country is not on the visa-waiver list, where an Entry Permit needs to be acquired.
+Nationals from around 70 countries can visit Tonga for up to one month (and some up to three months) without going through a whole visa process.
+It’s as simple as getting your passport stamped at the border!
+Admittedly, things are marginally more complicated for nationals whose country is not on the visa waiver list, where an Entry Permit needs to be acquired.
 Either way, in this quick guide you’ll find out whether you need a visa to visit Tonga.

-For more arrival advice, see Everything You Need to Know About Arriving in Tonga and Arrival at Nuku’alofa Airport: Step-by-Step.
+For more arrival advice, see Arriving in Tonga: Airport Customs, Biosecurity & Arrival Process and Arrival at Nuku’alofa Airport: Step-by-Step.

 Do I Need a Passport to Visit Tonga?

-Yes, you do need a passport for visiting Tonga.
-You will be required to show your passport both before boarding your flight to Tonga and to Customs on arrival in Tonga.
+Yes, you do need a passport to visit Tonga.
+You will be required to show your passport both before boarding your flight to Tonga and on arrival in Tonga.

 Tonga Tourist Visa Requirements